successdegrees.com ;online learning that works

 A Degree Is Key

 A slower economy has given courts, police forces and law firms an opportunity to be more picky about who they hire.
 That’s made it more important to have a degree to make yourself an attractive job candidate.
 Even before the recession, though, degrees were becoming more and more important due to a growing need for criminal justice experts who have an up-to-date understanding of technology.
-In the last two years, even more people have gone back to school for specialized training because of the tough job market.
-That's created a kind of self-fullfilling prophecy, where law enforcement employers expect every applicant to have a criminal justice degree.
+In the last two years, even more people have gone back to school for specialized training because of the tough job market.That’s created a kind of self-fullfilling prophecy, where law enforcement employers expect every applicant to have attended one of the many colleges for criminal justice.

 The skills needed for this type of career have certainly increased.
 Both the police and the criminals they pursue have gotten smarter about using the internet, wireless and other cutting-edge technologies.
 And while a police officer, a paralegal, court officer or attorney will always need strong interpersonal skills, the way information is used and shared in all these specialties is changing rapidly.
 It’s created a new world of legal issues, investigative techniques and online communication needs that a law expert from just 10 years ago wouldn’t recognize.